Alex-pixe/gnl_42/README.md

 Bonus part: it should only use one static varible and should work with different
 file descriptors at the same time.

+Usage:
+You can compile it with flag -D BUFFER_SIZE='your buff size'!